dStern98/draw-recursion/README.md

 ---

-1. I plan to work on allowing animation in the HTML files so that the progression of the calls can be watched like a movie.
+I plan to work on allowing animation in the HTML files so that the progression of the calls can be watched like a movie in the future.
+This would just be JavaScript added to the HTML files, not Python.
-2. More comprehensive tests.
-3. Currently, HTML files are simply named based on the function name, but not the function args and kwargs.
-Ideally some component of the args and kwargs is part of the file name.